Healing Through Movement & Nutrition

 Fall Prevention

-Strategies: Remove tripping hazards, install grab bars in bathroom, improve lighting, use non-slip mats, wear proper footwear, use assistive devices appropriately, practice balance exercises daily, address vision problems.
+Strategies: Remove tripping hazards, install grab bars, improve lighting, use non-slip mats, wear proper shoes, practice balance daily.

-Management: Speech therapist assessment, modified food textures, thickened liquids, chin tuck while swallowing, swallowing exercises, safe positioning during meals, eat slowly in upright position.
+Management: Speech therapy assessment, modified food textures, thickened liquids, safe swallowing techniques, eat slowly upright.

-• Smoking Cessation: Doubles stroke risk - quit completely
+• Stop Smoking: Doubles stroke risk - quit completely

-• Heart-Healthy Diet: Mediterranean diet, low sodium (<2000mg/day), fruits, vegetables, whole grains, lean protein
+• Heart-Healthy Diet: Low sodium, fruits, vegetables, whole grains

-• Regular Exercise: 30 minutes moderate activity, 5 days per week
+• Regular Exercise: 30 minutes, 5 days per week

 Morning (20 minutes):

-• Range of motion exercises for all affected joints: 10 reps each
+• Range of motion for all affected joints: 10 reps each

-• Stretching exercises: Hold 30 seconds, repeat 3 times
+• Stretching: Hold 30 seconds, repeat 3 times

 Afternoon (20 minutes):

-• Standing balance practice: 5-10 minutes with support nearby
+• Standing balance: 5-10 minutes with support nearby

 Evening (15-20 minutes):